F.A.Q. on Himalayan Salt Mines

 Every one of us may have something different to know about Himalayan Salt Mines so in case you got something else to ask please go ahead and send us an email we will try our best to put that question and the relative answer here in our F.A.Q. section.

 First of all, the Himalayan salt is one of the most pristine, natural and highly beneficial mineral salt that exists on the face of this earth.
-It is the result of the 250 million years of evolution.
+It is said that it is the result of the millions of years of evolution.
 The seas dried up and left behind this crystal salt which is a gift to us from Mother Nature.
 Due to the absolute natural composition, the Himalayan salt possesses all the elements which are present in our body.
 It means its composition matches with the natural mineral composition in our bodies, making it highly beneficial for us.

 As a matter of fact, the Himalayan mountain range has many of the world’s highest mountains.
 Also, the Himalayas include over 50 mountains, and the Mount Everest is among them.
 They sprawl east to west from Afghanistan through Pakistan to India into Nepal.
 Moreover, these highest peaks of the earth exceed 7,200 meters (23,600 ft) in elevation.

 The part of the Himalayas in Pakistan begins in the foothills of the Himalayan Mountains in Northeast Pakistan.
-Furthermore, this part of the Himalayas stretches across 186 miles from the Jhelum River to the Indus River.
+Furthermore, this part of the Himalayas stretches across 186 miles from the Jhelum River to the Indus River in the province of Punjab.
 The Salt Range varies in width from 5 to 19 miles and includes several peaks nearly 5,000 feet high.
 Particularly, there are four primary and major mines scattered across the Salt Range in Pakistan.
 Each of these salt mines produces unique, varied, and distinct salts.